MaraRinn/StarfieldOutpostCompendium/Advanced Reactor Assembly Line.md

 ### Schrodinger VIII-e (control rod)

-It's important to find a site that has access to both lithium and dysprosium (that's why we're building on this world).
-It should be easy to find lead in the area where Lithium and Dysprosium are both available.

 This is a manual production site as part of the XP grind.
-Produce Control Rods, Rothicite Magnets, Microsecond Regulators.
-Bring Europium if you are producing Microsecond Regulators to build Aldumite Drilling Rig instead of just buying Aldumite Drilling Rig.
+Produce Control Rods using Dysprosium.
+The lithium will be used for Rothicite Magnets later.

 If you haven't set up the lubricant production on Alpha Tirna VIII-c as part of the Veryl-Treated Manifold production chain, you should be able to get lubricant from Sieghart, Trade Authority.

 Design:

 - Reactor
-- 6 Cargo Link - Inter-system (austenitic manifold, isotopic coolant, rothicite, semimetal wafer, supercooled magnet, he3)
+- 3 Cargo Link - Inter-system (austenitic manifold from Bessel III-b, isotopic coolant from Procyon III, he3 from Andraphon)
-- 2 Extractor - Solid (lithium, dysprosium)
+- 3 Extractor - Solid (lead, lithium, dysprosium)
-- 4 Storage - Solid - Large (dysprosium, lead, lithium, rothicite)
+- 3 Storage - Solid - Large (dysprosium, lead, lithium)
 - 1 Storage - Gas - Large (he3)
-- 6 Warehouse - Large (austenitic manifold, control rods, isotopic coolant, rothicite magnets, semimetal wafer, supercooled magnet)
+- 6 Warehouse - Large (austenitic manifold, isotopic coolant, supercooled magnet)
 - 1 Compound Fabricator (control rod)
 - 1 Multiplex Fabricator (rothicite magnet)